 The mine operator must prepare an emergency plan for the mine.

-In addition to matters required by Regulation 43(1) (the general requirement for a workplace to have an emergency plan), the mine’s emergency plan must address all matters relating to responses to emergencies including:
+The mine’s emergency plan must address all matters relating to responses to emergencies including:

 - establishing systems to enable all persons at the mine to be promptly located

 - training of an adequate number of persons to use the rescue equipment and to be available to respond in the event of an emergency at the mine